samjones00/docs/docs/_documentation/servicestack-client-umd.md

 The matching event handler will be invoked whenever an element with **data-{event}={handlerName}** is clicked, e.g: `data-click='showContact'`.

-In addition to **click**, a number of other jQuery events can be declared in this way, as defined in:
+In addition to **click**, a number of other DOM events can be declared in this way, as defined in:

 ```js
 ['click','dblclick','change','focus','blur','focusin','focusout',